phoenixframework/phoenix/guides/docs/up_and_running.md

 Fetch and install dependencies?
 [Yn] Y
 * running mix deps.get
 * running mix deps.compile
-* running cd assets && npm install && node node_modules/brunch/bin/brunch build
+* running cd assets && npm install && npm run brunch

 We are all set!
 Go into your application by running: